DaoCloud/DaoCloud-docs/docs/en/docs/ghippo/user-guide/workspace/ws-to-ns.md

-1. Click `Workspace and Hierarchy` in the left navigation bar, and click the `Create Workspace` button in the upper right corner.
+1. Click `Workspace and Folder` in the left navigation bar, and click the `Create Workspace` button in the upper right corner.